yitao-yu/StockMarketDataMining/README.md

 # ExamineOrderFlow

 The Idea of Order Flow is examined.
-I can only Access to 2019 tick data so that's all I used.
+I only have access to 2019(actually after 2018-12-12) tick data so that's all I used.
 The plan was to make a plot using hs300 data throughout 2019(x-axis is the porportion of days in a month that has a positive comittee; while y-axis is the percentage of increase in the next month)

 The function took forever to run so I manually interrupt it after it finished roughly 15 stocks.
 The graph was not satisfying: No correlation at all.
 It is just two independent normal distributions.

 I later tried the 15 stocks that is currently weighted the most in HS300, each of them have a weight larger than 1%.
-The pattern shown was the same.
+The pattern shown was the same, two independent normal distribution.

 This Data Dimension will not help us to capture a one month trend in the future.
 How much people are willing to bid in this month will not affect how the price will behave in the future month.

-Be aware that there's a sharp increase of the Index before April in 2019, while for the rest of year a tumbling.
-So that's the reason why the mean of increase is larger than 0.
+Be aware that there's a sharp increase of the HS300 Index before April in 2019, while for the rest of year a tumbling.
+So that's the reason why the mean of increase is larger than 0, it's because the stock market throughout 2019 is not weak.

 # Currently Working On...
 I'm currently writing a strategy on JQQuant that will make use of those findings.
+I'm thinking about using another use of Order Flow: Identify the prices where people bid the most in the last month, that's usually where most people find the price too low and see an opportunity.
+We might be able to find stocks that's more likely to rise by looking at current relative position of stock prices to those prices.

 # Claim
 I'm not responsible for ANY loss caused by operation in any market according to any mined results that was mentioned here.